weaveworks-experiments/loki/README.md

     // Create a Loki tracer
     tracer, err := loki.NewTracer(loki.DefaultConfig)

-  	// explicitely set our tracer to be the default tracer. opentracing.InitGlobalTracer(tracer)
+  	// explicitly set our tracer to be the default tracer. opentracing.InitGlobalTracer(tracer)

     // Create an instrumented gRPC server